spekulatius/PHPScraper/websites/examples/scrape-images.md

  *     'https://test-pages.phpscraper.de/assets/cat.jpg',
  * ]
  *
- * @Note:
+ * @note
- * Double because it's twice the same image:
+ * The URL is listed twice because it's included twice on the page:
  * Once with a relative path and once with an absolute path.
  * The relative paths are resolved to absolute paths by default.
  */